jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 There is also list of unofficial [packages for different distributions here](https://github.com/corrados/jamulus/issues/223).

-### Debian and Ubuntu amd64
+### Debian and Ubuntu (amd64 .deb only)

-If you're on **Debian** or **Ubuntu** (only amd64), you may try the compiled deb packages from GitHub Actions.
+If you're on amd64 **Debian**/**Ubuntu**, you may try the compiled .deb packages from GitHub Actions.

-1. Download the deb file from the [Jamulus GitHub release](https://github.com/corrados/jamulus/releases/tag/latest) page
+1. Download the jamulus_latest_ubuntu_amd64.deb file from the [Jamulus GitHub release](https://github.com/corrados/jamulus/releases/tag/latest) page
 1. Update apt: `sudo apt-get update`
-1. Install the package: `sudo dpkg -i <Jamulus-deb-file-name>.deb`
+1. Install the package: `sudo dpkg -i /path/to/jamulus_latest_ubuntu_amd64.deb`
-1. Since Jamulus needs JACK, you have to install it too.
+1. Since Jamulus needs the JACK server, you have to install it too.
 We recommend to use `QjackCtl` to configure JACK.
 You can install it via `sudo apt-get install qjackctl`

 **Note:** The generated deb files will install Jamulus with a lower case "j".
 You can therefore start it in terminal by typing `jamulus`.
+This is different to a compiled version of Jamulus which uses the upper case *J*!

+Afterwards you should look at the "Set up your sound card" step on this page.

 If you can't use one of these options, you need to compile Jamulus from source.
 That's quite easy: